|

 graphical editor program, providing the illusion of a single

 application to the user.
-Xic provides a graphical framework for
+Xic provides a graphical

-plotting output.
-WRspice is also highly effective as a
+simulation run, and plotting output.
+WRspice is also

-stand-alone application, where input is supplied in ascii files using
+highly effective as a stand-alone application, where input is supplied

 A powerful scripting language and interpreter are provided, so that